 Through his research, Dr Adhil Bhagwandin from the Division of Clinical Anatomy and Biological Anthropology is hoping to better understand the neuroanatomy of the glymphatic system – the brain’s mechanism of removing the metabolic waste produced by neurons.

-Welcome to Dr Dorit Hockman has recently been appointed as a Lecturer in the Division of Cell Biology of the Department of Human Biology.
+Welcome to Dr Mubeen Goolam who joins the department as Lecturer in the Division of Cell Biology.

 Congratulation to all postgraduate students from the Department of Human Biology who graduated in December 2019 and the best wishes for their future.